slamach/pusher-puller/README.md

 Web 3.0 project created for learning purposes.

 You can authorize with Metamask wallet, send ETH, attach messages and images from [Giphy](https://giphy.com).
-Deployed project works over Ropsten Test Network.
+Deployed project works over Goerli Test Network.

 ### Built With